 Box Figure 4.
-ASEAN-3: PPI and CPI Inflation- Variance Decomposition
+ASEAN-3: PPI and CPI Inflation-Variance Decomposition

 Sources: IMF and national authorities, both via Haver Analytics; and AMRO staff estimates.
 Note: ASEAN-3 refers to Malaysia, the Philippines, and Thailand.
 The aggregated CPI inflation response and variance decomposition are derived as the weighted average of the respective CPI inflation responses and variance decompositions for Malaysia, the Philippines, and Thailand.
 Weights refer to the relative size of the country's Purchasing Power Parity (PPP)-based GDP.
 Country-specific VARs in Box Figure 1 feature the output gap, PPI inflation, and CPI inflation as endogenous variables, and shocks are identified via Cholesky decomposition following said order of the endogenous variables.
 The VARs have a lag order of two, as commonly suggested by various lag length criteria in EViews.
-Broken lines refer to the 95 percent confidence interval of the response profile.
-Country-specific VARs in Box Figure 2 incorporate (1) world commodity prices (percent year-on-year); (2) output gap; (3) exchange rate against the US dollar (percent year-on-year); and (4) PPI or CPI inflation as endogenous variables, and shocks are identified via Cholesky decomposition following said order of the endogenous variables.
+Broken lines refer to the 95 percent year-on-year); (2) output gap; (3) exchange rate against the US dollar (percent year-on-year); and (4) PPI or CPI inflation as endogenous variables, and shocks are identified via Cholesky decomposition following said order of the endogenous variables.
+The VARs have a lag order of two for Malaysia the US dollar (plation of the endogenous variables.
 The VARs have a lag order of two for Malaysia and the Philippines, and one for Thailand, as suggested by various lag length criteria in EViews.